HP Inc Securities Analyst Meeting Transcript

-Good afternoon, and welcome to our 2019 Analyst Meeting.
-It's so great to see so many familiar faces in the room.
-Many of you have flown in from the East Coast and some from cities around the world.
-So thank you for taking time to be here with us today.
-And for those of you joining us in the webcast, thank you as well for taking time to join us.
+Hello, everyone, and good afternoon.
+It's great to be with you all today.
+My name is Orit Keinan-Nahon, and I'm the new Head of Investor Relations.
+You might be able to tell from my accent that I am from Israel.
+I've been with HP for more than 15 years, most recently heading the Corporate FP&A group.
+I'm looking forward to getting to know all of you in the coming days and weeks.

-Before we go to the agenda, please turn your attentions to the screens for some important announcements about our disclosures and information related to our forward-looking statements and use of non-GAAP information.
+Let me start with a formal welcome to HP 2021 Virtual Securities Analyst Meeting.
+Thank you for taking the time to be here with us today.
+Before we go to the agenda, please turn your attention to the slide for some important announcements.

-As always, elements of today's presentations are based on forward-looking statements and are based on our best view of the world and our businesses as we see them today.
-For financial information that is expressed on a non-GAAP basis, we have included reconciliations for the comparable GAAP financial information.
+As always, elements of this presentation are forward-looking and are based on our best view of the world and our businesses as we see them today.
+These statements are subject to certain risk, uncertainties and other factors that may cause actual results to differ.
+HP assumes no obligation and does not intend to update any such forward-looking statements.
+For financial information expressed on the non-GAAP basis, please refer to the slide presenta

-Please refer to the slides in the presentations accompanying today's meeting for more information.

-Now onto the agenda.
-We have a full afternoon planned today.
-We will star

 HP Inc Securities Analyst Meeting Transcript